 Founding Governor of Student, Parent and Staff Wellbeing

-Born in the land of Sindh, Mohan Valrani landed in Dubai in 1966 and five years later he partnered with Abdulla Al Shirawi to set up what is today known as the Al Shirawi Group.
-Under Mohan Valrani’s leadership, the Al Shirawi Group has become one of the largest conglomerates in the UAE consisting of 34 companies in an array of industries, including Printing & Packaging, Electronics, Logistics, Oil & Gas, Engineering Services, Heavy Equipment and various Steel Processing and Manufacturing Industries.
+Born in the land of Sindh, Mohan Valrani landed in Dubai in 1966 and 5 years later he partnered with Abdulla Al Shirawi to set up what is today known as the Al Shirawi Group.
+Under Mohan Valrani’s leadership, the Al Shirawi Group has become one of the largest conglomerates in the United Arab Emirates consisting of 34 companies in an array of industries, including Printing & Packaging, Electronics, Logistics, Oil & Gas, Engineering Services, Heavy Equipment and various Steel Processing and Manufacturing Industries.

-Today, Mohan Valrani has pursued his passion for education by founding The Arcadia Education to provide K-12 education in the UAE.
-The Group has plans to build, own and operate a number of schools across the UAE.
+Today, Mohan Valrani has pursued his passion for education by founding a company to provide K-12 education in the UAE.
+Under the brand name of Arcadia, Mohan Valrani plans to build a number of schools providing a high quality British education to children within the UAE.